 The quality of your sleep is directly related to your mood.
 Even partial sleep deprivation can have a significant effect on your emotional state.
 Take the steps to actively improve your sleep quality and you will quickly see the benefits.

 Fun has different meanings to different people.
 It may mean a favorite activity, time with loved ones or a feel-good book or movie to you.
 As long as it puts a smile on your face, it’s good for you.

 It is very brave to realize that you have a problem you can’t handle on your own anymore and to seek the help of a therapist.
-A good therapist can help you cope with feelings, problem solve and change behavior patterns that may contribute to your symptoms.
+A depression therapy with feelings, problem solve and change behavior patterns that may contribute to your symptoms.

 If you have any questions or require more information, please contact Lani here: firstname.lastname@example.org